 For more information on ‘Food Training’ visit TEACH YOUR HORSE TREAT MANNERS

-Come running when called and put his head in a halter, ready to be caught.
+Call your horse and he comes running, then puts his head in a halter, ready to be caught.
 (No more running around the paddock trying to catch your horse).

 Here’s a video of Bella (who was very hard to catch) coming when called:

 Okay… this is not really a ‘useful trick’ but if you’ve had a bad day there is nothing like a horsey hug to make you feel better! 🙂